 Summary

 Understanding tracking number formats helps you build better tracking experiences.
-But instead of maintaining carrier-detection logic yourself, consider using WhereParcel’s auto-detection feature — it handles 500+ carrier formats and is updated continuously.
+But instead of maintaining carrier-detection logic yourself, consider using WhereParcel’s auto-detection feature — it handles 60+ live carrier formats today (more on request) and is updated continuously.

-For the full list of supported carriers and their formats, see our Carriers documentation.
+For Korean carriers specifically, see our Korean carrier integration guide.
+For the full list of supported carriers and their formats, see our carriers page.